 Cardigan with shorts

-This last outfit shows the very same cardigan in the most casual look.
-Here I wore a white v-neck Banana Republic tee shirt under the green cardigan and Loft dark wash cuffed denim shorts.
+This last outfit shows the very same cardigan (similar, here and here) in the most casual look.
+Here I wore a white v-neck Banana Republic tee shirt under the green cardigan (similar, here and here) and Loft dark wash cuffed denim shorts.
 My white leather sneakers are from Cole Hahn and I actually found them on sale at Saks Off Fifth.

 I think they look great with this sweater because they have that pink accent on the back of the shoe.
-I love pink paired with green as it reminds me of the decor in the 60’s where we paired pink with avocado green and since I lived in Chicago then, I doubt that I even knew what an avocado was back then!
-Speaking of pink this crossbody hot pink number by joy susan is a steal and comes in 27 colors, check it out!
+I love pink paired with green as it reminds me of the decor in the 60s where we paired pink with avocado green and since I lived in Chicago then, I doubt that I even knew what an avocado was back then!
+Speaking of pink this crossbody hot pink purse by Joy Susan is a steal and comes in 27 colors, check it out!